datacamp-content-public/Statistics-at-SVGS/chapter1.md

 skills: 1
 key: b99a54db27
 ```
-The dataset that you are working with contains the percentage of individuals in each state who were born in a foreign country.
+The dataset that you are working with is called `state_foreign_born`.
+It contains the percentage of individuals in each state who were born in a foreign country.
 The `head()` function will help us *investigate* the data set to see what variables are available.
 Pass the name of your dataset into the `head()` function and you will see the first 6 rows of the dataset with variable names.

 The `head()` function takes two arguments.
 The first argument is the name of the dataset, and the second is how many rows you wish to see.